 Setting up MPIO using the Control Panel Applet

-These steps work for Windows Server 2012, 2012 R2 and 2016.
+These steps work for Windows Server 2012, 2012 R2, 2016, and 2019.
 The only differences between the graphical user interface is the changes in the dialogs visual appearances.
 The example provided in this section are taken from Windows Server 2016.

 - Using the Control Panel double-click on the MPIO applet to open up the MPIO Properties dialog box.